The 4th of July is perfect for outside activities in your backyard, like a BBQ.

-You might not have fireworks this year near where you live, but you can watch the fireworks online!
+You can also watch the fireworks online!
 You can stream Macy’s 4th of July fireworks on NBC.
 PBS will also be streaming A Capitol Fourth on the 4th of July, celebrating 40 years on the air.

 Stretch Activity: Scrapbook / July 4th in Review